dgketchum/dem/README.md

 This is intended to replace the task of downloading NED files and going through a long process in a GIS to reproject, resample, etc, which often requires time consuming file management and use of proprietary software.

+This pulls elevation data from the web, much like an app on your phone does.
+Don't spend all your time dealing with NED tiles!

+Get your Mapzen web api key from their site for free.